vincedbowen/into-the-know/docs/source/index.rst

 Getting Started:
 ================
-Follow the steps in the :ref:`Getting Started Guide` to view your data!
+Follow the steps in the :ref:`Getting Started Guide<getting_started>` to view your data!

 Indices and tables
 ==================